 Here are the American Express cards I’m currently carrying, and how I use each:

-- American Express® Gold Card: I use this to earn 4 points per dollar at restaurants worldwide and at US supermarkets (on up to $25,000 per year).
+- American Express® Gold Card: I use this to earn 4 points per dollar at restaurants and at US supermarkets (on up to $25,000 per calendar year).

 - Platinum Card from American Express: I use this card to earn 5 points per dollar on airfare.
-It gets me Hilton Honors Gold status and National Car Rental Executive status (I don’t need the Marriott Gold status as a Platinum already).
+It lets me opt in for Hilton Honors Gold status and National Car Rental Executive status (I don’t need the Marriott Gold status as a Platinum already).

 The reason I keep it in my wallet, though, is lounge access.
 If I happen to fly Delta the card gets me into Delta’s lounges.
 It works with Plaza Premium, Escape, and Airspace lounges.
 I use it most, though, to get into American Express’ outstanding Centurion lounges.